Orientación a largo plazo: Un estudio comparativo entre estudiantes de turismo y de CTIM

 Keywords

-Objective: To investigate differences amongst the LTO (Long Term Orientation) profile of graduate students of two academic programs: tourism and engineer.
+Objective: To investigate the differences amongst the LTO (Long Term Orientation) profile of graduate students in two academic programs.

 Limitations/implications: The study focus only in one personality trait.
 Education providers can draw upon these findings a better understanding of their students, becoming relevant for the curriculum.